 Position: sunny, wind protected.
 Some varieties tolerate minor frost.

 Flowering: large, distinctive colourful flowers from early summer through until winter.

-Feeding: heavy feeders.
-Controlled-release fertiliser, supplemented with comported manures.
+Feeding: heavy feeder.
+Controlled-release fertiliser, supplemented with composted manures.

 Watering: must have regular, reliable water over the hot months.